attilagk/R-programming-tricks/R-markdown/2016-07-14-sequential-reshapes/2016-07-14-sequential-reshapes-2.md

 ## Performing sequential reshapes

-The prerequisite of our goal (the trellis plot of our extended version of *Iris* data) is to reshape the data into the completely long format either taking the *F.D* or the *D.F* sequence of two reshapes.
+The prerequisite of our goal (the trellis plot of our extended version of the *Iris* data) is to reshape the data into the completely long format either taking the *F.D* or the *D.F* sequence of two reshapes.
 The next two code blocks represent the *F.D* sequence.
 The first reshape is according to *floral part* and the result is assigned to `iris.F`.

 ```r